dmuth/zfs-playground/EXERCISES.md

 ## Future Exercise Ideas

+- Disk quotas for ZFS filesystems
+- Play with snapshots and rollbacks.
 - Create a raw device in the Zpool and put ext4 on it.
-- Play with snapshots and rollbacks.
 - Create exercises involving RAIDZ2 and RAIDZ3
 - Look into some more advanced features of ZFS and create exercises based on them.
+- Stream one ZFS filessytem to another